-SAGE edge for Instructors, supports teaching by making it easy to integrate quality content and create a rich learning environment for students.
+SAGE Edge for Instructors supports teaching by making it easy to integrate quality content and create a rich learning environment for students.

-- Test banks provide a diverse range of pre-written options as well as the opportunity to edit any question and/or insert personalized questions to effectively assess students' progress and understanding - Editable, chapter-specific PowerPoint[®] slides offer complete flexibility for creating a multimedia presentation for the course - EXCLUSIVE!
-Access to full-text SAGE journal articles have been carefully selected to support and expand on the concepts presented in each chapter to encourage students to think critically - Video and multimedia links includes original SAGE videos that appeal to students with different learning styles - Lively and stimulating chapter activities that can be used in class to reinforce active learning.
-The activities apply to individual or group projects. - A course cartridge provides easy LMS integration
+Test banks provide a diverse range of prewritten options as well as the opportunity to edit any question and/or insert personalized questions to effectively assess students' progress and understanding

+Editable, chapter-specific PowerPoint[®] slides offer complete flexibility for creating a multimedia presentation for the course

+Lecture notes summarize key concepts by chapter to help you prepare for lectures and class discussions

+Carefully selected open-access video links and multimedia content enhance classroombased explorations of key topics

+Lively and stimulating chapter activities can be used in class to reinforce active learning; the activities apply to individual or group projects

-A WORD ABOUT THE "ARCHITECTURE OF SOCIETY"
+A WORD ABOUT THE "ARCHITECTURE OF EVERYDAY LIFE"

-I have chosen the image of architecture in the subtitle to convey one of the driving themes of this book: Society is a human construction.
-Society is not "out there" somewhere, waiting to be visited and examined.
+I chose the image of architecture in the subtitle to convey one of the driving themes of this book: Society is a human construction.
+It is not "out there" somewhere, waiting to be visited and examined.
 It exists in the minute details of our day-to-day lives.
 Whenever we follow its rules or break them, enter its roles or shed them, work to change things or keep them as they are, we are adding another nail, plank, or frame to the structure of our society.
 In short, society-like the buildings around us-couldn't exist were it not for the actions of people.